Fading the Public & Chasing Steam

 Fading The Public

 The dream of many bettors is to find a simple betting system or strategy that is easy to use and will bring in consistent and guaranteed winnings without the need for much effort.
-We'd like to find one too actually.
-The fact is that no such system or strategy exists though.
+This is a dream of ours as well.
+The fact is that no such system or strategy exists.
 There are plenty of systems and strategies that are easy to use and don't require much effort, and it's possible to win money with some of them, but none of them GUARANTEE winnings.

 Despite this, there are lots of bettors who cling on to their dream.
 Some of them even go as far as convincing themselves that certain strategies do give them the easy route to success that they crave.
 Fading the public is one such strategy.
 The theory is that by being contrary, and going against public opinion, they will win more often than not.
 This theory is wrong, but it doesn't stop people using the fading the public strategy.